 This makes it an ideal solution for setting up Internet of Things (IoT) networks and industrial sensor networks.

-Although the HaLow standard is not suitable for home use due to its low speed, this test clearly demonstrated its potential application in connecting auxiliary IoT devices, such as security systems or public wifi routers, to build wireless communication networks between IoT devices in manufacturing, logistics and other fields that require long-distance data transmission.
+Although the HaLow standard is not suitable for home use due to its low speed, this test clearly demonstrated its potential application in connecting auxiliary IoT devices, such as security systems or public wifi routers, building wireless communication networks between IoT devices in manufacturing, logistics and other fields that require long-distance data transmission.

 (according to Securitylab)